 We welcome visits to the school in order to share what makes Cottesbrooke Infant & Nursery School such a unique place.

 Mr W Loughlin

 Cottesbrooke Infant & Nursery School is a popular school within the local community, educating successive generations since 1933, with many past pupils returning as parents themselves!
-The school’s most recent Ofsted Inspection (February 2017) rated the school Good and said that the school is an inclusive and positive learning community.
+Ofsted Inspections rate the school Good and say that the school is an inclusive and positive learning community.
 As a result, pupils are enthusiastic and well-behaved learners.
 The staff value pupils’ work and efforts and encourage pupils to succeed and enjoy school.

 The school provides education for children aged 3 to 7 years over a four year period.
 This time is divided into two phases – Early Years Foundation Stage which consists of the Nursery and Reception classes and Key Stage 1 which consists of the Year 1 and Year 2 classes.

 The Nursery class has capacity for 78 children in total, 39 in the morning session and 39 in the afternoon session.
 The nursery offers part time and full time places.
 Reception, Year 1 and Year 2 each have capacity for 90 children organised into classes of 30 children.

 Each of the Reception, Year 1 and Year 2 classes have a full time qualified teacher and qualified teaching assistants who support across the year groups.
 The Nursery classes have a full time qualified teacher and full time qualified teaching assistants.
 The education provided at Cottesbrooke Infant & Nursery School for Nursery and Reception classes follows the Early Years Foundation Stage Curriculum and the National Curriculum for Year 1 and Year 2 – see The Curriculum section of the website for more information.